 - Start boiling the seawater to get salt.

-As mentioned, you simply need to go to a coastline to get salt.
-You can go to the far east coastline or the southern coastline to get seawater.
-There are a few teleportation towers around the map that you can go and grab while you’re in the area too.
-The best place to get seawater is by Coastline Plaza in the Wetlands.
+You can go to the far east coastline or the southern coastline in Dayton Wetlands to get seawater.
+There are a few teleportation towers around the map that you can go and grab while you’re in the area, too.
+The best place to get seawater is by Coastline Plaza in the Dayton Wetlands.
 There’s a teleportation tower right next to the coast, offering extremely fast access to the sea if you’ve built your base in a remote area.
 Get as much seawater as you need then easily teleport back to your base.
+Once you’re at the base, go to your stove and select the food menu.
+From there, select salt.
+It costs x1 seawater and x3 logs to make salt and takes 5 seconds to complete.